ramirorichmand/RR10_MyStudyPlan/README.md

   - **[Interview preparation guide bible from Sergey Makagonov]**
   - [List of Udacity courses developed with Google]
   - [Good guide on GitHub]
+  - [Coding Interview University](https://github.com/jwasham/coding-interview-university) - A complete computer science study plan to become a software engineer
+  - [Build your own X](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating favorite technologies from scratch
+  - [Developer Roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers
+  - [LeetCode Animation](https://github.com/MisterBooo/LeetCodeAnimation) - Demonstrate LeetCode questions  in the form of an animation

   <!--
   - [Another guide on GitHub (seems to be less powerful)] -->